dnukumamras/funksie/README.md

 - Change the default behavior of autoplay on mobile and third party videos.
 - Restrict a site from using sensitive APIs like magnetometer or microphone.
 - Controls whether the current document is allowed to use the Payment Request API.
-All our products and services at Credit Karma is free so we can set this to block
+If all your products and services are free, you can set this to `none`

 Here's a [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#Directives) to the complete list.